akoenig/create-livestore-app-template/readme.md

 4. Performs a `caddy trust` which installs the Caddy CA to your local keychain (so that your browsers won't complain about the self-signed certificate).
 This will ask for your password.
 No worries, this is required for writing the CA into your local keychain.
 5. Starts the LiveStore app via `pnpm run dev`.

-Now point your browser to https://localhost and interact with your application.

 ### The manual approach (without Devbox)